roscoestar/roscoestar.github.io/_posts/2019-11-13-aquatic-reptiles.markdown

 ![aquatic-12](/assets/images/posts/aquatic-12.jpg)

 Above: *Archelon*, the largest known sea turtle, from the Late Cretaceous Western Interior Seaway, the ocean that bisected North America.
-It was about 15 feet long and weighed around 2.5 tons.
-The largest living turtle, the leatherback, is about 7 feet long and up to 1 ton.
+It was about 5 meters long and weighed around 2.2 tonnes.
+The largest living turtle, the leatherback, is about 2 meters long and a bit less than 1 tonne.

 Turtles do the four-paddle thing a bit differently than plesiosaurs.
 Turtles’ front flippers provide propulsion while their rear flippers are much smaller and are used for steering, while all four of plesiosaurs’ flippers were about the same size.